necrobushido/BFLEngine_MLDemo/README.md

 I used LibTorch version 2.1.2_cu118, and the project looks for environment variables "LIBTORCH_DEBUG" and "LIBTORCH_RELEASE".

 The project also looks for the environment variable "FBXSDK" when compiling some portion that depends on FBX.

+I excluded the assets that I was using as the intenion here is a just as a code reference, but generally assets are place in the project's "resources" directory and the AssetBuilder in the engine processes them and places the product in the generated "data" folder of the project.